A few years ago, I read a fascinating article about U.S soldiers who had been on multiple deployments to Iraq.

-And even more amazing, when asked how they could do it, they were speechless – they couldn’t explain it.
+And even more amazing: when asked how they could do it, they couldn’t give any precise explanations.

 This is not unique to U.S soldiers.
 Such cases are all around us…